steenhansen/run-time-type-checking-example/README.md

-[Run-Time-Type-Checking-Example](https://run-time-type-checking.herokuapp.com/) exists to highlight the use of the [Type-Czech Javascript library](https://github.com/steenhansen/type-czech) which provides run time type checking in Node.js and the browser.
+The web page [Run-Time-Type-Checking-Example](https://run-time-type-checking.herokuapp.com/) exists to highlight the use of the
+[Type-Czech Javascript library](https://github.com/steenhansen/type-czech)
+which provides run time type checking in Node.js and the browser.
 Note slow start up time as on free Heroku dyno.